JNIM–ISSP war: Tactics towards civilians and expansion south (October 2020 – May 2022)

 The war also brought ISGS to attack civilians in high numbers, with the Tchoma Bangou and Zaroumdareye massacres in western Niger killing over a hundred civilians who refused to pay ISGS taxes.
-These civilian attacks were intensified due to ISGS' loss in late 2020 as the group fought a war against every other actor in the region.
+These civilian attacks were intensified due to ISGS's loss in late 2020 as the group fought a war against every other actor in the region.
 Around this same time, JNIM attempted to improve its image among the people it governed and to outside areas by establishing Islamic courts, redistributing wealth from their taxes, and allowing NGOs to operate in territory under their influence to distribute aid.
 JNIM also increased its efforts to establish non-aggression pacts and peace treaties with rival ethnic groups and pro-government militias, succeeding with the Niono Agreement that helped break the siege of Farabougou in October 2020.
 JNIM and the Malian government in late 2020 and early 2021, following the 2020 Malian coup d'état, also opened up to the idea of a peace treaty to combat ISGS, although these talks fell through.

 French intervention in the region killed Adnan Abu Walid al-Sahrawi in October 2021, several months after second-in-command Abdelhakim al-Sahrawi was killed by French forces.
 Defections continued sporadically in 2021, driven by the same underlying factors that had emerged prior to the outbreak of full-scale war: divergent interpretations of Islam, internal conflicts within Fulani communities, and competing systems of governance.

 On the battleground in Burkina Faso, JNIM maintained their hold in Est and Nord regions and expanded to Centre-Nord and Cascades regions.
 Clashes continued in northern and northeastern Burkina Faso between JNIM and ISGS, but ISGS was unable to expand to more than an insurgency against the Burkinabe government and JNIM in the region.
 Because of this, JNIM was able to gain control of or extort gold mines and smuggling networks deeper in Burkina Faso, offsetting the lost tax revenue from ISGS attracting JNIM members and affiliated locals in Mali.
 Ransom operations from kidnapping foreigners also gained JNIM a lot of money.
 JNIM's kidnapping of Burkinabe Volunteers for the Defense of the Homeland (VDP) militiamen were moreso to maintain control over JNIM-occupied territory.
 Many of these illicit economic activities took place in southern and eastern Burkina Faso and along the Beninese and Nigerien borders, where the Burkinabe state had little control and the presence of ISGS was minimal.
 By becoming the dominant group in these areas, the economic revenue and territorial gains was much safer than in the north.